0xPranavDoshi/cryptobaso_skale/README.md

 </div>

-# SKALE DEX: Revolutionizing Trading on the SKALE Network
+# CryotoBASO: Revolutionizing Trading on the SKALE Network

-SKALE DEX is a pioneering solution that leverages the power of the SKALE network to enhance trading efficiency and minimize losses from frontrunning, all while enjoying zero gas fees.
+CryotoBASO is a pioneering solution that leverages the power of the SKALE network to enhance trading efficiency and minimize losses from frontrunning, all while enjoying zero gas fees.

 ## 🛠 SKALE Network
 Experience unparalleled transaction capabilities with the SKALE network, enabling seamless and cost-effective trading.